Q. How much does a tanker surf charter cost?

 Q. Is tanker surfing and tanker waves good for a beginner surfer?

-A. No, tanker surfing is not recommended for the beginner surfer.
+A. No, tanker surfing is not recommended nor allowed for the beginner surfer.
 It is a difficult wave to catch and ride and you must have good surfing and paddling skills.
 You must be an intermediate to advanced surfer and be in good physical condition in order to book a tanker surf charter.
 Missing the wave causes the boatman to put himself in harms way to retrieve you and lose sight of the other rider.
 Be honest with the Captain pertaining to your ability.

 Q. Is tanker surfing dangerous?